Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 LG has made some exciting innovations.
 For example, in India, it started selling units that repelled mosquitos using ultrasonic waves that humans can’t hear, but mosquitos cannot stand.

-LG’s inverter technology provides an efficient way to apply consistent zoned heating and cooling in your home.
-It offers peace and quiet, too, with the inverter quietly ramping up or down as required without the compressor’s sudden interruption.
+It offers peace and relaxation, with the inverter quietly ramping up or down as required without the compressor’s sudden interruption.

-Pairing your system with the LG ThinQ app couldn’t be simpler and allows you to control your LG mini-split easily from anywhere via your smartphone.
+Pairing your system with the LG ThinQ app couldn’t be simpler, and allows you to control your LG mini-split easily from anywhere via your smartphone.

 The warranties available on LG units are good, too.
 It’s possible to get up to a 12-year warranty if your system is from an LG Pro Dealer.